sefika-M/Simple-Calculator/README.md

 # Simple-Calculator
-A simple calculator using HTML, CSS and JavaScript.
+A simple calculator built using HTML, CSS and JavaScript.

+Icon from:
+<a href="https://www.flaticon.com/free-icons/calculator" title="calculator icons">Calculator icons created by Freepik - Flaticon</a>